How to Know if Your Baby has Autism: Signs and Symptoms

 - By 24 months: The baby will not be able to create two word sentences, excluding those that are imitated.

 Other signs of autism can be lack of eye contact, particularly whilst being fed, reaching out to be picked up and lack of response to cuddles from mothers, fathers or other close relatives.
 Infants with autism often don't play with others or display any particular interest in interacting.

 There are several developmental milestones that children tend to reach by certain ages, but of course if your infant hasn't quite reached them it doesn't necessarily mean that they have autism as all children develop at different speeds.

 As the child's parent you are in the best position to monitor your child's behavior.
 You see them on a day to day basis, when they're tired, hungry, grumpy, so you know their quirks and their habits better than anyone and are the most likely to spot anything you feel is unusual in their development.

 If you are concerned or worried it is best to visit your pediatrician for a professional opinion.

-If you'd like to read similar articles to How to Know if Your Baby has Autism: Signs and Symptoms, we recommend you browse around our Family health category.
+If you want to read similar articles to How to Know if Your Baby has Autism: Signs and Symptoms, we recommend you visit our Family health category.